near/docs/docs/bos/community/indexers.md

 - the filtering, transforming logic on `indexingLogic.js`
 - the database schema on `schema.sql`
-- the GraphQL queries on `queries.graphql`
+- the GraphQL queries on `GraphiQL`
 - the indexer name on Indexer Name
 - from which block to start indexing on Specific Block Height or From Latest Block Height (selected by default)